-Peeing = expensive (oh, of course you can “pee for free,“ but in case you use paid toilets, you have to pay a fee – around 1.50€, which is twice as much as German paid toilets).
+- Peeing = expensive (oh, of course, you can “pee for free,“ but if you use paid toilets, you have to pay a fee – around 1.50€, which is twice as much as German paid toilets).

-None of us expects bikini weather in Iceland in December, right?
+None of us expects bikini weather in Iceland in December.
 Good news: many people actually wear bikinis and swimwear even in December because it gets really hot.
 At least in the hot pools, which are all over Iceland and popular at any time of the year.

 But of course, we have the rightful expectation of cold weather (probably with some snow and ice ) in December.

-So, expect snow and ice in the Icelandlic winter months.
+So, expect snow and ice in the Icelandic winter months.

-Weather can never be predicted and that is okay.
-Just be prepared that it CAN be extremely cold in December (locals told me, that they had -20 degrees few days prior to my visit).
+Weather can never be predicted, and that is okay.
+Just be prepared that it CAN be freezing in December (locals told me that they had -20 degrees few days before my visit).

-And with the cold, there also came storms and a lot of wind – especially so if you are in front of a stand waterfall or at the coast it can be pretty tough, so make sure to dress warm.
+And with the cold, there also came storms and a lot of wind – especially so if you are in front of a standing waterfall or at the coast, it can be pretty tough, so make sure to dress warmly.

 And since icy streets and icy paths are common, I highly recommend the crampers I mentioned before.

 However, what I did not expect was THAT much rain.
-For several days, it rained without much break – maybe the rain came with the English people who work in larger numbers in Iceland.
-They surely brought the rain as it is quite uncommon to have that much rain in Iceland (felt more like a British winter).
-So, a day in th ehot pool is definitely one of the best things to do in Iceland.
+It rained without much break for several days – maybe the rain came with the English people who work in larger numbers in Iceland.
+They surely brought the rain as it is quite uncommon to have that much rain in Iceland (it felt more like a British winter).
+So, a day in the hot pool is definitely one of the best things to do in Iceland.

-Though rain can happen at any time of the year, cold in combination with a lot of rain is quite frustrating and something I did not expect.
+Though rain can happen at any time of the year, cold combined with a lot of rain is quite frustrating and something I did not expect.
 But that was not actually the worst….

 From now on, I will forever cherish and appreciate daylight!
 Because this is something you will hardly come across during Icelandic winter days.